BaioSbubens/Exploring-SqueezeBERT/README.md

-# NLP_Project
+# Exploring-SqueezeBERT

-This repository contains three notebook files, each dedicated to a specific natural language processing task:
+The folder *Codes* contains three notebook files, each dedicated to a specific natural language processing task:

 1. **Sequence_Classification**
    - This notebook contains the code for fine-tuning models on a news article sequence classification task.
 The models are fine-tuned using the [News Articles Categorization dataset](https://huggingface.co/datasets/valurank/News_Articles_Categorization).